Nicholasp3435/FlightSoftwareProject/README.md

 <img src="README_assets/output.png" width="400">
 The image on the left is before encoding and on the right is after encoding.

+`encode.out` will also make sure that the input file has enough pixels to encode the message.
+If it doesn't, it will truncate the message to fit.

 ### To Decode

 After running the `make` command, there will be an executable file called `decode.out`.
-The following command can be run to decode a message from an image
+The following command can be run to decode a message from an image and write to it to a file

 ```
 ./decode.out [-i input_image] [-o output_message]